 The SmartFusion2 system security block manages all the programming and security related functions included on SmartFusion2 devices.
-The best-in-class security features of IGLOO2 FPGAs include encrypted user bitstream-key loading, certificate-of-conformance support, X.509 compliant digital certificate management, elliptic curve cryptography (ECC) support, an Advanced Encryption Standard (AES-128/256) engine, a Secure Hash (SHA-256) engine, a Non-Deterministic Random Bit Generator (NRBG), Differential Power Analysis (DPA) countermeasures, anti-tampering countermeasures, single use debug passcodes, SRAM-PUF, zeroization and FlashLock® protection of bitstream decryption keys and security settings.
-Some of the higher-level functions (like zeroization, AES, SRAM-PUF, NRBG and SHA-256) are easily included in user designs as security services accessible via the security block.
+The best in class security features of IGLOO2 FPGAs include encrypted user bitstream key-loading, Certificate-of-Conformance support, X.509 Compliant Digital Certificate management, Elliptic Curve Cryptography (ECC) support, an Advanced Encryption Standard (AES-128/256) engine, a Secure Hash (SHA-256) engine, a Non-Deterministic Random Bit Generator (NRBG), Differential Power Analysis (DPA) countermeasures, anti-tampering countermeasures, single-use debug passcodes, SRAM-PUF, zeroization and FlashLock[®] protection of bitstream decryption keys and security settings.
+Some of the higher-level functions (like zeroization, AES, SRAM-PUF, NRBG, and SHA-256) are easily included in user designs as security services accessible through the security block.
 Many of these features will be described in more detail throughout the rest of this paper.

 This overview of the SmartFusion2 architecture will be sufficient for our purposes of understanding the key device features and the support available for a wide range of embedded system designs.
-This paper will now focus on the security features needed to support secure boot capability.
+This paper will now focus on the security features needed to support a secure boot capability.
 Additional details on other SmartFusion2 features are available in the SmartFusion2 User Guides on the Microsemi website.